compleatang/legal-markdown/README.md

 ## A Few Gotchas

-You cannot begin the block of structured headers with a second level header.
-The gem searches the markdown to find a line that begins with `l.` where there is a blank line above it.
-This is made to be fairly precise so as to ensure that the gem does not strip out some other functionality that you want to build.

-When you are using structured headers of legal_markdown you should make the lists tight.
+* When you are using structured headers of legal_markdown you should make the lists tight.
 Do not add blank lines in between the list levels or the gem will think you are creating a new list.
 If you are trying to create a new list then by all means go ahead as the blank lines will break the parsing.
+On the roadmap is functionality for multiple blocks, but at this point in the Gem's development it will only run one block through the modification methods.

-Also, if you use the reference.odt or reference.docx to override the default formating of the list then you do not need to add any level-1 or level-2 fields to the YAML front-matter.
-The best way to do it is to simply use the defaults that pandoc or your renderer will use and then use the reference styles to build the functionality that you would like.
+* If you use the reference.odt or reference.docx to override the default formating of the list then it is not optimal add level-1 or level-2 leading text or utilize the different marker functionality (e.g., (i) or (a) and the like) to the YAML front-matter.
+The optimal way is to use the defaults that pandoc has or whatever renderer you use along with legal_markdown to set the spacing and then use the reference styles to build the functionality that you would like from the word processor side.
+The leading text and different marker systems are predominately built for html output.
+* Legal_markdown is optimized primarily for contracts, legislation, and regulations.
+It is not optimized for cases.
+For memoranda and filings I use the mixin portion but not the header portion which is enough to meet my needs - in particular, when matched with Sublime Text snippets.
+If you area looking for a more complete solution for cases and filings I would recommend the [Precedent Gem](https://github.com/BlackacreLabs/precedent) built by [Kyle Mitchell](https://github.com/kemitchell) for [Blackacre Labs](https://github.com/BlackacreLabs)

 # TODO

-[ ] - Definitions.
+[ ] Definitions.
 For now these can be used as mixins but that functionality needs to improve.

+[ ] Make a no-reset option for certain levels that should not reset when moving up the tree.

-[ ] - Parsing.
+[ ] Parsing.
 At this point legal_markdown cannot take a markdown document and parse it to build structured headers.
 Legal_markdown only works with a renderer to *create* documents but not to *import* documents.
 I want to build this functionality out at a later date.
 Legal_markdown is not meant as an importer for files types, there are other tools for that but I would like it to be able to parse text that is already in markdown.

-[ ] - Markdown post-processing.
+[ ] Markdown post-processing.
 This will cure some of the issues (class establishment and proper list nesting of structure documents) that are currently lost when using precurors.

-[ ] - Different input and output files
+[ ] Different input and output files.

+[ ] Implement partials.

+[ ] Small capitals based on [Precedent's Syntax](https://github.com/BlackacreLabs/precedent/blob/master/SYNTAX.md).

+[ ] Handle against multiple blocks in a document as this currently will not work.

 # Contributing